Find providers

-Navigating the wide variety of ADHD medications can be frustrating and confusing, especially when the medications are extremely similar.
-Adderall is one of the most commonly prescribed medications for reducing these symptoms and regulating brain function.
+Adderall or Adderall IR, the standard formula, is one of the most commonly prescribed ADHD medications for reducing symptoms and regulating brain function.
 Adderall XR is the same medication in extended-release form.

 Adderall XRAdderall